fshowalter/movielog-archive/reviews/where-danger-lives-1950.md

 After finishing with the little girl, Jeff clocks out, eager for  his date with Julie, a nice nurse who works at the hospital.
 But Jeff has to cancel after he's called to assist with a new patient.

 The patient is Margo, a not-so-wholesome girl who’d just attempted suicide.
 Jeff treats Margo, then the two start dating.
 He falls hard.
 Faith Domergue plays Margo.
 Like Mitchum, she’s miscast.
 But unlike Mitchum, it’s hard to overlook just how wrong she is for the role.
 To be fair, it’s a hard part to play.
 Margo has to do more than seduce Jeff, she has to seduce the entire audience.
-We have to buy Jeff overlooking the myriad of red flags and throwing his life away for a woman he just met.
+We have to buy Jeff overlooking a myriad of red flags and throwing his life away for a woman he just met.

 But we don’t buy it.
 The entire romance is unconvincing.